Shawlands Primary School!

 Hello, I'm Mr McClure, the Acting Headteacher.
 Thank you for taking the time to visit our website!

 This site has been prepared to help you and your child by explaining some of the workings and organisation of Shawlands Primary School.
 We welcome you most warmly and trust that your child’s time here will be both happy and beneficial in every aspect of their education.
+We are very proud of our pupils, the skills that they have and the way that they contribute fully to our happy and thriving community.

 You are always most welcome to visit the school and share our work and success.
 Shawlands Primary School is fortunate to have so many talented, caring and committed people among its staff, governors and parents.
 Please keep in touch with what is happening in your child’s school.
 We view you as active partners and need your informed support for the future and the changes it will bring.
 Our school has recently launched the 'Pupil Promise' that we are all working towards.
 This charter is set out below.